312hzeng/HealthDiary/README.md

 * simple and neat UI design
 * the app allows user to submit post with images
 * the app allows user to comment on other people's post
+* the app will warn the user when the user sleep for less than 5 hours for a day

 ### 2. Screen Archetypes